moorem/ruby-api-esignatur/README.md

 # Ruby::Api::Esignatur

-TODO: Write a gem description
+TODO: This gem is under development and will be published soon on https://rubygems.org/

 ## Installation